 What if Hank sold the facility for $6,000?
 In this case, his tax basis is still $2,500, so that portion of the sale price would not be taxed.
 The remaining $3,500 above his tax basis would be recaptured depreciation (and note, this is not enough to recapture all of Hank’s depreciation; this frequently happens in sales of equipment and sometimes in the case of buildings).
 Since the sale price was not large enough to recapture all of the depreciation, none of the sale price is treated as a capital gain.

-Breeding livestock: There is one area of agriculture where understanding capital gains can be even more complicated than usual, and that is with breeding livestock.
+Breeding livestock: An area of agriculture where understanding capital gains can be even more complicated than usual is with breeding livestock.
 Before discussing breeding livestock, it is important to note the following discussion does not apply to animals intended for sale to others (in other words, inventory); such animals are not capital assets.

 When it comes to capital gains in breeding livestock transactions, there is a difference between purchased breeding animals and raised breeding animals.